Last Chance Furniture

 What Happens Today

-How perfectly good furniture ends up in landfill.
+How perfectly good furniture gets thrown away.
 Three steps.

 1